 To do all this requires a significant annual investment in people, equipment and supplies which is under tight budgetary control and is approved by our board of directors.

-Why do we purchase energy
+Why do we purchase energy from suppliers?

 It is very expensive to construct and maintain power plants.
 It costs less to purchase power from wholesale suppliers like Duke Energy than to produce our own power.